MrFriendCS/MrFriendCS.github.io/N5-CS-WDD.md

 ##### Display information

-Without HTML tags information is displayed as plain text, but with tags it will have the formatting associated with the tag applied.
+Without HTML tags information is displayed as plain text, but with tags it will have the formatting associated with the tag.

 ``` html
 Hello world